Wizdish ROVR

-The Wizdish ROVR is an omnidirectional treadmill that simulates walking and running in virtual reality when used alongside a head-mounted display.
+The ROVR is an omnidirectional treadmill that simulates walking and running in virtual reality when used alongside a head-mounted display.

-It is developed by Wizdish Ltd, who market it as "The mouse of the VR world".
+It is developed by ROVR Systems Ltd, who market it as "The mouse of the VR world".
 This is due to the ROVR providing omnidirectional movement in virtual reality in a manner akin to walking in the real world.
 This is as opposed to the current teleportation solution.
 The difference can be described as navigating a website with a mouse instead of cycling through links sequentially using the tab key.

 Product overview

 The ROVR consists of a round, concave, low friction platform and a plastic or metal frame for user support.
 The user slides their feet back and forward on the platform, in a reciprocating motion, to simulate locomotion whilst wearing shoe covers that are designed to reduce friction.
 The soles of the shoe covers are coated in ceramic discs that reduce friction between the user's feet and the ROVR.
-Wizdish also sells shoes with ceramic discs already fitted.
+ROVR Systems also sells shoes with ceramic discs already fitted.
 A contact microphone in the ROVR's platform translates the sound of the user's feet moving into forward movement within virtual reality.
 A low level of noise, made by slow or small movements on the platform, becomes slow movement in virtual reality, whilst louder noises increase the speed of movement.
 The user moves in whichever direction the head or hand controllers are facing, as the acoustic sensor system can not detect the movement direction of the feet or the orientation of the body.
-The concave platform combined with reciprocating movement of the feet minimises vertical movement of a person’s centre of mass and so mimics the best low energy movement of real walking.
+The concave platform combined with reciprocating movement of the feet minimises vertical movement of a person's centre of mass and so mimics the best low energy movement of real walking.
 It also encourages the user's feet to slip back into the centre of the ROVR, stopping the user from moving off the platform.
 A ring encircles the user at waist height, forming a containment field.
 This is for user support during orientation and to provide a boundary to stop the user from moving off the platform.
 Users quickly become used to the platform's surface, and are able to balance without the help of the ring, their hands being free to use independent controllers such as Oculus Touch, Vive wands, Knuckles and the Xbox One Controller.

 The ROVR works with multiple different head mounted displays as it interfaces with software directly and not through the headset.